 The comprehensive exam will consist of written and oral components.
 The written component will be a grant proposal on the student's thesis research.
-At the oral exam, the student will answer specific questions related to both the proposed research and general topics from biochemistry and molecular pharmacology.
+At the oral exam, the student will answer questions related to both the proposed research and general topics from the BSMB curriculum.
 The maximum time of the oral exam will be two hours.